 Lighting and the Circular Economy Conference

-On 24th March Recolight are hosting a conference to highlight how the lighting industry can adopt Circular Economy principles.
-The event, which takes place in London Docklands, will highlight the commercial opportunities in ending waste and obsolescence for lighting products.
+Recolight are hosting a conference to highlight how the lighting industry can adopt Circular Economy principles.
+The event, which takes place on 22 October in London Docklands, will highlight the commercial opportunities in ending waste and obsolescence for lighting products.

 The conference reflects the increased need for the industry to deal with the impact of its products and practices on the environment.